allisonk2277/passwords/docs/index.md

 # Password basics (aka "How to Think About Passwords")

-The goal of this article is to discuss what are generally considered good and bad practices for choosing and managing passwords, aimed at a general audience.
-If you're already familiar with these ideas and are simply looking for a strong password generation tool, you might look at my [password generation script](https://github.com/allisonk2277/passwords) that supports common strong password formats.
+The goal of this article is to discuss what are widely considered good and bad practices for choosing and managing passwords, aimed at a general audience.
+If you're already familiar with these ideas and are simply looking for a strong password generation tool, you might look at  [password generation script](https://github.com/allisonk2277/passwords) that supports common strong password formats.

-There are already many articles out there that talk about what you should or shouldn't do with passwords.
-Some are well written and give sound advice; others may give actively harmful advice.
+There are many articles that talk about what you should or shouldn't do with passwords.
+Some are well written and give sound advice; others less so.
 I hope to use this article to present a more rigorous approach to thinking about your computer security, without assuming more than a minimal mathematical background.
 If anything is unclear, I'm always happy to answer questions or discuss ideas!

 ## Recommended best practices, in short

 1. Strong passwords must be chosen randomly.
 There are no exceptions to this rule.
-If there's a single idea I hope is a takeaway from this article, it's that your Clever Password Scheme&trade; is likely broken and that you should use a random password generation procedure instead.
+If there's a single idea I hope is a takeaway from this article, it's that your Clever Password Scheme&trade; is likely broken and should be avoided.
 2. Without sacrificing entropy, choose passwords that are easier to remember.
 3. As of this writing, ~80 bits of entropy is a reasonable choice for password entropy (more is better, of course).
 This is approximately 16 alphanumeric characters, or 6 words from the large words list, or 8 words from the short words list.
 4. Use a password manager.
 Memorize one really strong password as your master password, and let the password manager handle the rest.